UP913072/ReadMe/README.md

 The game is somewhat customisable with color choices Scoring
 Show computer deck
-Advanced Dictionary - (Dictionary already implemented before dictionary was handed) Pop up messages for invalid choices
-Score calculation works
+Advanced Dictionary - (Dictionary already implemented before I found about the given one) Score calculation works